hanspr/mi-ide/README.md

 >
 >uchardet is not installed in all distributions by default, and some distributions have a very old one.
 And there is no port for it in pure "go" yet.
 >
 >This compiled binary is used as an external application, to detect the encoding of the file about to be opened, and then set the correct decoder and read the file into the editor.
-It was not liked with CGO, to avoid portability or compiling problems.
+It was not linked with CGO, to avoid portability or compiling problems.
 >
 >Some people will not like this convenience (downloading a binary file).
-If you feel unconfortable, this are the alternatives:
+If you feel uncomfortable, this are the alternatives:
 >
 >1.
 Start mi-ide (do not open any file so the uchardet code will not be executed) and let mi-ide download the configurations
 >    1. exit the editor